spencersolomon6/CS6140_FinalProject/README.md

 First, unzip the pretrained models until a folder `./models`, so that the models can be evaluated without requiring the user to wait for the long training process to complete.

+If you wish to train the model, unzip the data into a folder `./data`.

 train_and_eval_model.py is the main file of the program and accepts two parameters:

 1. Model Name (Required)